 Today´s tour will show you the iconic waterfalls and landmark places along the South Coast, you will even get a fabulous up-close view of Sólheimajökull Glacier.
 We take you to explore the best-known black sand beach in Iceland, Reynisfjara.
 You will be amazed by the basalt cave formed from giant hexagonal basalt columns, and the troll-shaped sea stacks, standing above the waves just off the coast.
 Yet there is more!
 We have two totally entrancing waterfalls for you today, Seljalandsfoss and the scintillating Skógafoss, and we also visit the charming village of Vík.
 You will see the magnificent sights and local birdlife, we make sure you have enough time at each location to look around and take photos.

-Traveling away from Reykjavík we drive through softly sulfur-scented areas around Hellisheiði and Hveragerði, you will see steam drifting across the landscapes - this is an area with very high underground geothermal activity.
 Traveling along you will see views of Eyjafjallajökull and the Westman Islands close to the coast.
 We will go to see Sólheimajökull Glacier, an outlet glacier of Mýrdalsjökull Glacier, a short walk from the parking lot will get you nicely up close and personal with Sólheimajökull.
 As you wander along you think you are not even getting near to the ice, then, suddenly, there is it, the majesty of Sólheimajökull rearing up in front of you!
 A photogenic moment for sure.

-Next up, is a visit to Reynisfjara black sand beach, you cannot help but be transfixed as silver-tipped Atlantic waves tumble forcefully onto soft black sand.
-The relentless hammering of the Atlantic, has over the years, produced some incredibly shaped cliffs and the troll-like Reynisdrangar sea stacks, situated just off the shore.
+Next up, is a visit to Reynisfjara black sand beach, you cannot help but be transfixed as silver-tipped Atlantic waves tumble forcefully onto the soft black sand.
+The relentless hammering of the Atlantic has over the years, produced some incredibly shaped cliffs and the troll-like Reynisdrangar sea stacks, situated just off the shore.
 Keep a little way back from the waves but do go exploring!
 A spectacular cave formed from huge angular basalt columns awaits you, this is, not surprisingly, another very popular photo venue.
 Your tour follows the South Coast as far as Vík, the southernmost village in Iceland.
 We give you time to explore and we will also visit the picturesque church, which crowns the highest point in the village.

 Turning back towards Reykjavík we head for Skógafoss Waterfall, situated below mountains which rise up to the great Eyjafjallajökull.
 Skógafoss cascades down into the Skógá River, falling 60 meters from the former sea cliffs, the views are stunning, a steeply-stepped pathway will take you up to some amazing viewing points.

 Seljalandsfoss Waterfall is very picturesque and incredibly unusual.
 You can walk behind the elegant but hefty cascade.
-So much falling water produces a lot of spray, so wearing rainwear is advised!
+So much falling water produces a lot of sprays, so wearing rainwear is advised!
 These shimmering falls also drop 60 meters, descending into a tranquil ‘pool’.
 Whether you walk behind the falls or not, the scenery here has an almost fairytale quality to it.

 We stop for lunch at a café (food is not included), you are welcome to bring a packed lunch if you prefer.